What Is Skin?

 3. Alcohol related products such as toners, astringents and the like are very dehydrating to the skin and can cause long term negative effects.

-4. Abrasive products such as scrubs, buff puffs, and loofah sponges are damaging to the skin causing broken capillaries.
+4. Abrasive products such as scrubs, buff puffs, facial brushes, and loofah sponges are damaging to the skin causing broken capillaries.

 This two-sided organ falls victim to a myriad of conditions both beyond and within our control.